andrezdavis/smart-backup/README.md

 A smart backup system like this helps businesses:

-1. Prevent data loss from crashes or cyberattacks
+1. Prevent data loss from crashes
-2. Stay compliant with financial regulations
+2. Improve System Latency with asynchronous backup processing
-3. Maintain customer trust by ensuring payment records are always accurate
+3. Keep writes loosely coupled
-4. Save time and effort by automating backups
+4. Maintain customer trust by ensuring payment records are always accurate
-5. By using EventBridge, Lambda, and S3, businesses get a reliable, hands-off backup system that keeps critical payment data safe and accessible.
+5. Save time and effort by automating backups
 ## Application Flow
 Application Sends a Payment Write Event
 - The payment application writes a processed payment to some MySQL/PostgreSQL DB then sends an event to AWS EventBridge via the <code>put_events()</code> API call.